OctopusDeploy/OctoProduct/chapter1.md

 ## Creating the environment and role specific targets

-We will use this project to host runbooks that execute against the two admin Kubernetes targets to automate the creation of the rest of the Kubernetes and Octopus infrastructure.
+We will use this project to host runbooks that execute against the two admin Kubernetes targets to automate the creation of the remaining Kubernetes and Octopus infrastructure.
 These runbooks will:

 * Create the six roles and environment specific namespaces.
 * Create the six service accounts that will be used to deploy into the namespaces.
 * Create the six role and role bindings to grant the service accounts access to their (and only to their) namespace.
 * Create the six targets in Octopus to represent the role and environment namespaces in the cluster.

-That is a lot of resources to create, but we can automate much of it using a community step template designed to create everything for us.
+That is a lot of resources to create, but we can automate much of it using a community step template specifically designed to create these resources.

 :::hint
 **Concept explanation: Community step templates**

 The configuration of individual steps in Octopus can be captured as a template, allowing them to be reused.
-These templates can be shared with other Octopus users via the [Octopus Deploy Library](https://library.octopus.com/listing), which is a central, shared library of step templates.
+These templates can be shared with other Octopus users via the [Octopus Deploy Library](https://library.octopus.com/listing).
 The steps included in the library are called community step templates.
 :::

 Add a runbook called **Create Targets**.
 The runbook will have two steps, both based on the **Kubernetes - Create Service Account and Target** community step template.

-The steps will both run on behalf of targets with the **admin** role.
+BothThe steps will run on behalf of targets with the **admin** role.

 :::hint
 **Concept explanation: Run on worker, run on behalf of a target, run on target**